krsticzoran/runningstories/README.md

-# Running Stories
+# Trkačke Priče

-**Running Stories** is a website dedicated to running.
+**Trkačke Priče** is a website dedicated to running.
 The site will include:

 - A blog with stories and tips about running
 - A section for recommended running gear